mrc-ide/odin-monty-pasteur-2025/README.md

 Presentation and material for odin-monty introduction to Institut Pasteur 24th September 2025

+## Demo script

+A demo script containing the code from the slides plus some additional bits is available here: [`odin-monty-demo.R`](odin-monty-demo.R)

 ### Prerequisites:

 * R (4.5.x recommended, 4.3.x or 4.4.x will work)